timescale/docs.timescale.com-content/api.md

 Sets the replication factor of a distributed hypertable to the given value.
 Changing the replication factor does not affect the number of replicas for existing chunks.
 Chunks created after changing the replication factor will be replicated in accordance with new value of the replication factor.
+If the replication factor cannot be satisfied, since the amount of attached data nodes is less than new replication factor, the command aborts with an error.

 If existing chunks have less replicas than new value of the replication factor, the function will print a warning.